What sets NOVA apart from other wrestling clubs?

 - We offer differentiated programs.
 We don’t have a “one size fits all” approach.
 We offer programs for all ages and abilities, so no one is grouped together for efficiency reasons.

 - We prioritize retention.
 We believe that retaining wrestlers is critical to them having a long and successful career in our sport.
 Our competition and training philosophy is designed to promote sustainable growth.

-Wrestlers can start in our Lil’ Hammers program as early as age 4 (2-days a week in summer).
+Wrestlers can start in our Little Hammers program as early as age 4 (2-days a week in summer).
 We train elementary, middle and high school wrestlers.
 We also train senior level wrestlers for national and international events in our elite program.
-High school wrestlers with national Freestyle & Greco-Roman credentials are eligible to train in our elite group.
+Middle School & High School wrestlers with national Freestyle & Greco-Roman credentials are eligible to train in our elite group.

 Per USA Wrestling’s Athlete Developmental Model, competing in the sport too early can be detrimental to a wrestler’s longevity in the sport.
 We do not require that our youth wrestlers compete in tournaments.
 We believe the ideal age to start competing is between 10 and 13 years of age.
 We believe that a kid should compete when he or she is psychologically and physically ready.
 This can be determined by the wrestler, parents, and coaches.

 We are constantly evaluating opportunities to get our wrestlers competitive matches.
 With that in mind, our competition schedule in the spring, summer, and fall months is fluid.
 Our winter competition schedule is set in November.
 Our current (tentative) schedule can be found on our Calendar page.
 We attend our local Mason Dixon League, Tyrant Wrestling, Virginia Wrestling Association (VAWA) and USA Wrestling.Check this regularly and stay tuned for email updates.

 My child wants to wrestle in college.
 What can you do to help him or her achieve that goal?